dhanifudin/cloud3h/attendances/01/07-Della Arselatuiqrom.md

 2. can't work well on low speed connection
 3. Features may be limited
 4. The stored data may not be secure
-5. Saved data can be lost, but can be solved with backup